LucasSte/MlxTorch/README.md

 ##### Is it faster than MPS?

 The eager version is not, unless we are executing standalone operations.
-The asynchronous execution can potentially achieve similar or better performance if implemented correctly.
+The asynchronous execution can potentially achieve similar or better performance.
+Check [release-exp] for more information.

 ##### Can I use this project as is?